5 stars

-BC PNP Entrepreneur Immigration: Base Category in 2024
+BC PNP Entrepreneur Immigration: Base Category.

 British Columbia offers a variety of Provincial Nominee Programs for entrepreneur immigration.
 One of those programs is BC PNP Entrepreneur Immigration (EI) Base Category.
 EI Base Category program is for experienced entrepreneurs ready to invest in and actively manage a business in BC.
 This guide will help you understand and start on a path toward permanent residency through this immigration stream.